cncoulter/Transcription-The-Plays-of-Roswitha/09 Paphnutius.md

 DISCIPLES.
 One vice brings another in its train.

 PAPHNUTIUS.
 They come to blows.
-Heads are broken, faces bruised, noses smashed; at times they drive each other out with weapons, and the threshold of the vhe place is dyed with blood!
+Heads are broken, faces bruised, noses smashed; at times they drive each other out with weapons, and the threshold of the vile place is dyed with blood!

 DISCIPLES.
 Most horrible!